abnergaleno/esb_notes/README.md

   gotchas
   own version of eb documentation

-for learning pusposes only, do not depend your depend on my notes
+for learning pusposes only, do not depend the life of your production server on my notes

 disclaimer: "everything is WIP, do not quote me [yet] bro ;) "